rmscode/binary-garden/docs/servers/windows-server/exchange/hybrid-exchange.md

 ## Creating Exchange Online Mailboxes

+!!! info "30-day grace period"

+    Whether we provision a new remote mailbox on-premises or migrate a mailbox that never had an Exchange Online license to Exchange Online, the service will allow a period of 30 days for the admins to assign an Exchange Online license to the user.
+Note that this is not a way to get 30 days of service for free, but to help customers with their own provisioning defined processes and give them some time to assign an Exchange Online license to a regular mailbox instead.
+Microsoft's recommendation is to ALWAYS assign a license as soon as you see the mailbox provisioned in Exchange Online, and in migration scenario, even before the move is injected.

 !!! warning "Important"

     While it is possible to add a user in ADUC, wait for it to sync to Entra, and then license the user in M365, the user's Exchange Online attributes will never sync back to the on-premises environment to create a Mail-enabled user (MEU) object.
 In this scenario, managing the mailboxes from the on-prem environment isn't possible and since the M365 user is synced with on-prem AD, managing attributes from the cloud is also not possible.